meows/racket/docs/math-test.md

 measuring, and `meters` represents the distance the car traveled based on the time.

-Write a function which can represent the graph.
+Write a function called `meters` to represent this graph, and let it take a natural input `s` for seconds.

 ![test-2.png](/img/test-2.png)